 Skip to main content

-Years ago, when Bitcoin first emerged, I'll admit I was skeptical.
+I'll admit I started this project skeptical.
 The cryptocurrency hype felt disconnected from solving real problems, and the energy consumption seemed wasteful.
-But as I dug deeper into the underlying blockchain technology, I realized something profound was happening that had little to do with digital money.
+But after three months of running actual nodes, deploying smart contracts, and watching my IPFS storage grow to 340GB, I realized something: the core innovation has little to do with digital money.

 Artificial intelligence and neural network visualization Photo by Google DeepMind on Unsplash